Abraham Rothberg - Author

 At Amazon Books

-Abraham Rothberg is the author of thirteen published novels, among them THE HEIRS OF CAIN, THE THOUSAND DOORS, and THE OTHER MAN'S SHOES.
-He has also published two books of history, a collection of short stories, two children's books, and a volume of literary criticism.
+Prior to publishing the titles listed on this site, Abraham Rothberg authored thirteen published novels, among them THE HEIRS OF CAIN, THE THOUSAND DOORS, and THE OTHER MAN'S SHOES.
+He also published two books of history, a collection of short stories, two children's books, and a volume of literary criticism.

 His short stories, essays, poems and articles have appeared in many publications and been reprinted in a number of anthologies and textbooks, including THE BEST AMERICAN SHORT STORIES, where three of his stories appeared.
 He was twice winner of the John H. McGinnis Award, once for fiction, a second time for nonfiction.
 The Rochester Literary Prize for a body of written work was also conferred on him.